 The I2C bus operates at one of three speeds.
-Standard mode allows clock frequencies up to 100 kHz; Fast mode allows clock frequencies up to 400 kHz; and High Speed mode (also known as Hs mode) allows clock frequencies up to 3.4 MHz.
-The GD30AD3340 is fully compatible with all three modes.
+Standard mode allows clock frequencies up to 100 kHz; Fast mode allows clock frequencies up to 400 kHz; High-speed mode (also known as Hs-mode) allows clock frequencies up to 3.4 MHz.
+The GD30AD3640 is fully compatible with all three modes.

-the GD30AD3340 in standard or fast mode, but high-speed mode must be activated.
+No special operation is required to use the GD30AD3640 in standard or fast mode, but high-speed mode must be activated.
 To activate high-speed mode, send a special address byte 00001xxx after the START condition, where xxx is a bit unique to the Hs-capable master device.
 This byte is called the Hs master code and is different from the normal address byte; the 8th bit does not indicate the read or write status.
-The GD30AD3340 does not acknowledge this byte; the I2C specification prohibits acknowledging the Hs master code.
-After receiving the master code, the GD30AD3340 turns on the Hs mode filter and communicates at a frequency of up to 3.4 MHz.
-The GD30AD3340 exits Hs mode at the next STOP condition.
+The GD30AD3640 does not acknowledge this byte; the I2C specification prohibits acknowledging the Hs master code.
+After receiving the master code, the GD30AD3640 turns on the Hs mode filter and communicates at a frequency of up to 3.4 MHz.
+The GD30AD3640 exits Hs mode at the next STOP condition.
 For more information on high-speed mode, refer to the I2C specification.